cube-js/cube/docs/content/Deployment/Production-Checklist.md

 ## Set up Refresh Worker

-To refresh in-memory cache and [pre-aggregations][ref-pre-aggregations] in the background, we recommend running a separate Cube.js refresh worker instance.
+To refresh in-memory cache and [pre-aggregations][ref-pre-aggregations] in the background, we recommend running a separate Cube.js Refresh Worker instance.
 This allows your Cube.js API Instance to continue to serve requests with high availability.

 ```bash